kaiosilveira/test-driven-development/README.md

 **Refactor to remove duplication**

-Removing duplication is the last step to make our code work.
+Removing duplication is the last step to making our code work.
 What's duplication in this case, though?
 The duplication is in the data between the test and the code, the number `2` in our case.
 For this example it's easy to generalize the solution:

 ```javascript
 const sum = (a, b) => a + b;